Joel Embiid: National team career

+Embiid playing in the 2024 Summer Olympics for the United States national team in a game versus the Puerto Rico national team.
+He received booing from the French fans at the Olympics for choosing to represent the United States over France.

 Embiid was eligible to compete for the national teams of Cameroon, France, and United States.
 On 7 February 2017, Embiid was named to the preliminary Cameroon team to compete in the 2017 FIBA AfroBasket in the Republic of Congo, with the group qualifier taking place in March, during the NBA regular season.
 Fellow Cameroon-born NBA player Luc Mbah a Moute has voiced his opinion on Embiid representing his country saying, "It would be great for our team, our country and Joel".
 Embiid ultimately did not play for Cameroon.

 In July 2022, Embiid was granted citizenship by France as "a foreigner [...] whose naturalization is of exceptional interest".
 Later in September, he also became a U.S. citizen.
 He had spoken to French President Emmanuel Macron on the phone, as Macron had courted him to play for the France national team.

 Embiid committed to play for the 2024 U.S. Olympic team in Paris, stating that he wanted to win a gold medal for his son, who was born in the U.S.After talking to my family, I knew it had to be Team USA.
 I want to play with my brothers in the league.
 I want to play for my fans because they’ve been incredible since the day I came here.
 But most of all, I want to honor my son who was born in the US.
 I want my boy to know I played my first Olympics for him.During the Olympics, Embiid was frequently booed by French fans over his decision to play for the United States.
 He helped Team USA win the gold medal, and in five games, he averaged 11.2 points, 3.8 rebounds, 1.4 assists and a block per game while shooting 56.8% from the field.

 Embiid has not ruled out playing for Cameroon in the future.
 However, he would need permission from FIBA and the United States men's national basketball team in order to do so in 2028.